OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:8

-Then he said to his servants, ‘The wedding feast is ready, but those invited were not worthy.
+Then he informed his servants, ‘The wedding feast is prepared, but those who were invited did not deserve it.

 ## Matthew 22:9